nautobot/nautobot-ansible/README.md

 ### Nautobot Install

 The Nautobot Install role is used to install just the application.
-The currently supported installation method is to leverage Postgres, with a future feature request to support MySQL support as well.
+The currently supported installation method is to leverage Postgres, with a future feature request to support MySQL as well.

 ### Nautobot Web